jdmccaffrey/tsne-csharp/README.md

 <img src="penguin_12_reduced_graph.jpg"
   style="float: left; margin-right: 10px;" width="600" height="400"/>

-The graph shows that one species is distinct from the other two.
+The graph shows that one species (2 = Gentoo) is distinct from the other two.

 ## Demo Program